aijunrumeng/koa-app-ts/README.md

-# koa app with thpescript
+# koa app with typescript

 ## step1